huggingface/optimum-neuron/benchmark/text-generation-inference/README.md

 Also, the docker-compose.yaml file includes an additional parameter to map the volume to the current working directory, as well as additional Neuron device mappings because trn1.32xlarge has 32 cores (16 devices).

-Make sure you run the above command and the docker compose command from the same directory since it maps the /data director to the current working directory.
+Make sure you run the above command and the docker compose command from the same directory since it maps the /data directory to the current working directory.

 For this example:
 ```